Instructions for setting group-writable permissions

 To change a file’s permission to group writable, use one of the following:

-, because that would make a lot of files erroneously executable.
-By default, files are created with the permissions644
+775, because that would make a lot of files erroneously executable.
+By default, files are created with the permissions644and directories are created with the permissions755.
+Usingg+wwould change file permissions to664and directory permissions to775, respectively, as desired.

 Global settings